If you love the vintage look, try adding these DIY Halloween blocks to your decor. They are very easy and can be used to display candles.

 You will need:

-- 4 x 4 wood post cut down into 3.5″ blocks (due to the funkiness of lumber measurements, a 4 x 4 post is actually a 3.5 x 3.5 post so to cut it into blocks you just need to slice off 3.5″ segments)
+- 4 x 4 wood post cut down into 3.5″ wood blocks (due to the funkiness of lumber measurements, a 4 x 4 post is actually a 3.5 x 3.5 post.
+So to cut it into blocks you just need to slice off 3.5″ segments)

 - Paint (I used spray paint but any craft paint will work just great)